-Type of policy measure: Incentive Monitoring and oversight entities: Ministry of Agriculture, Forestry and Water Management; MoESTD Output indicator: Number of projects Baseline: 0 (2020) Target: 10 (2021)
+Monitoring and oversight entities: Ministry of Agriculture, Forestry and

+Water Management; MoESTD

+Output indicator: Number of projects

-Policy Measure 2.8: Pilot project to link fast-growing food production companies with the creative industry and ICT.
-This initiative is intended to enable horizontal linkages between food producers and the packaging and creative industry and the ICT sector whilst also building synergies with other industries, improving competitiveness, and attracting investment.
+Policy Measure 2.8: Pilot project to link fast-growing food production companies with the creative industries and ICT.
+This initiative is intended to enable horizontal linkages between food producers and the packaging and creative industries and the ICT sector whilst also building synergies with other industries, improving competitiveness, and attracting investment.
 The pilot will disburse \$10,000 each to five companies for improvements to smart packaging and the use of ICT to improve manufacturing processes and products.
 The selected firms will be involved in the project's activities, including preparation for a pitch session at the Belgrade Food Show (BFS), participation in panels at both the BFS and Agro Belgrade, networking with Serbian and foreign buyers and retail chains, and other promotional activities.

-Type of policy measure: Incentive Monitoring and oversight entity: MoESTD (USAID) Output indicator: Number of companies supported Baseline: 0 (2020) Target: 5 (2021) Policy Measure 2.9: Competitive call to foster R&D contracting in 4S fields.
+Monitoring and oversight entity: MoESTD, USAID Output indicator: Number of companies supported

+Policy Measure 2.9: Competitive call to foster R&D contracting in 4S fields.
 The new Innovation Programme, administered by the Science Fund of the Republic of Serbia, aims at promoting projects where private-sector partners commission R&D from public research institutions for immediate application.
 Details of the project's budget and timeframe will be available once the Science Fund has adopted its annual work plan.

-Type of policy measure: Incentive Monitoring and oversight entity: MoESTD (Science Fund) Output indicator: Number of R&D contracts Baseline: 0 (2020) Target: To be determined once first open call is advertised (2021)
+Monitoring and oversight entity: MoESTD (Science Fund)

+Output indicator: Number of R&D contracts

+Target: To be determined once first open call is advertised (2021)